 Protect Workers from Misclassification

 I support cracking down on companies that violate workers’ rights by misclassifying them as supervisors and independent contractors.
 Predatory companies often engage in these practices to avoid paying unemployment and other taxes.
 Employees who have been misclassified also do not receive protections and benefits like wage and hour laws, workers compensation and unemployment benefits.
 This is wrong, and we need to enact stiff penalties on unethical companies who try to game the system.

 Misclassification not only hurts workers and their families, it hurts responsible businesses who play by the rules.
 Companies that provide benefits like health insurance, paid time off, and medical leave shouldn’t be put at a disadvantage.
 That’s why I’m committed to leveling the playing field for all employers.
 Through tougher enforcement and better education, we can make sure that companies follow the law and workers get the pay and benefits they deserve.

 We should make banking more accessible to people in every community by having basic banking services at our post offices.
 This keeps people from falling victim to outrageous interest rates at payday lenders and high banking fees they can’t afford.
 This will be particularly important as market forces push banks to close branches and move their services online.
 Wal-Mart has already capitalized on this trend by offering check cashing services at their stores, with fees of $3-$6 per check.
 That may not seem like a lot, but those fees can really add up for struggling families.
 Banking services at post offices will help those families save money and help the USPS retain its important position serving our country.

-Woman are paid 82 cents for every dollar that a man earns and it’s even worse for woman of color.
+Women are paid 82 cents for every dollar that a man earns and it’s even worse for women of color.

 Equal Pay for Equal Work